danamlewis/OpenHumansDataTools/README.md

 **TemporaryBasals** - contains information about temporary basal rates that have been set.

+**TempTargets** - contains information about temporary targets that have been set.

 **Treatments** - contains information about bolus calculations, boluses (manual or SMB), profile changes, etc.

 ## Tool #6: Pull ISF from device status